TheGreyGhost/MinecraftByExample/README.md

   - [Forge Tutorials listing][tutorials_forum]
   - [List of Good Tutorials][list_of_tutorials]

-This update is a work in progress.
-It will compile and run many of the examples so long as you exclude the examples which don't work (i.e. which give compilation errors).
-In IntelliJ, this means you (for example) right click on the mbe50_particle directory, then Mark Directory As -> Excluded

 ####For earlier versions, see the relevant GitHub branch:
  - MBE for Forge 1.8: [1-8final][version1-8]
  - MBE for Forge 1.8.9: [1-8-9final][version1-8-9]